MattithyahuData/P3-Amazon-product-status-checks/README.md

-# 🛍 Amazon product status checks: Project Overview
+# 🛍 Automated Amazon product checks: Project Overview
 * Tracking product updates using
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a client facing API using flask